 University Radio Nottingham is the multi-award–winning university radio station of the University of Nottingham Students’ Union.
 During term-time we broadcast locally on University Park Campus and worldwide via our website.

 URN has been broadcasting on University Park since November 1979.
 The station was originally based in the Cherry Tree building which stood behind the Portland Building.
 In 2003 the Cherry Tree building was demolished and we moved to the ground floor of the Portland Building, right by mooch.
-From this location we currently broadcast for twenty-four hours a day, nineteen of which are live shows which is more than any other station in Nottingham.
+In 2018, as part of the Portland Redevelopment, we moved upstairs to the Media Zone on Floor C. From this location we currently broadcast for twenty-four hours a day, twenty of which are live shows, more than any other station in Nottingham.

 We have over three hundred members who every day present and produce radio programmes, report on the news, and work to maintain the station.
 The station is completely run by students right from the Monday morning headline reader to the editor of the station and the rest of the committee.
 Everyone at URN juggles their university degree with their dedication to volunteering at the station.
 Our output is a mix of daytime entertainment based programmes, student-focused news and discussion shows and a broad range of specialist music programmes covering almost every genre of music.